Bipartisan Commission on Biodefense: Need to budget for biodefense

-Need to Prepare for Large-Scale Biological Events
+Need to prepare for large-scale biological events

-Commissioners and experts agreed during a public Commission meeting held in Miami, FL in January 2018 that in order to respond effectively during a large-scale biological event due to a terrorist attack or natural disaster, the public and private sectors need to coordinate.
-The Commission also noted that obstacles exist that highlight the Nation's vulnerabilities to such an event.
-The Commission concluded that a comprehensive public health system that is able to respond before a biological disaster strikes is critical.
+Commissioners and experts agreed during a public commission meeting held in Miami, Florida, in January 2018 that in order to respond effectively during a large-scale biological event due to a terrorist attack or natural disaster, the public and private sectors need to coordinate.
+The commission also noted that obstacles exist that highlight the Nation's vulnerabilities to such an event.
+The commission concluded that a comprehensive public health system that is able to respond before a biological disaster strikes is critical.

-In an op-ed in the Miami Herald on January 15, 2018, former Secretary of Health and Human Services Donna Shalala said that during a large biological event, "I know that the federal government would move resources to affected areas throughout the United States.
+In an op-ed in the Miami Herald on January 15, 2018, former secretary of health and human services Donna Shalala said that during a large biological event, "I know that the federal government would move resources to affected areas throughout the United States.
 But those resources are already too few, and the federal government does not respond quickly to multiple locations in distress."
 Shalala's comments were prescient and perfectly described the federal response to the COVID-19 pandemic as it spread to the United States in 2020.

-Need for a Stratified National Biodefense Hospital System
+Need for a stratified national biodefense hospital system

 A "stratified biodefense hospital system would provide the United States with a protective shield in the event the country experiences a manmade or natural biological catastrophe," speakers told members of the Bipartisan Commission on Biodefense in a January 2018 public meeting, according to Homeland Preparedness News.
 The public hearing occurred during the same week that the Senate began holding hearings on the Pandemic and All-Hazards Preparedness Act (PAHPA), which was due for reauthorization in September 2018.
 Information sharing across state, local, tribal, and territorial (SLTT) governments was another large theme during the public meeting.
-In its December 2016 Biodefense Indicators report, the Commission recommended that the federal government "redouble its efforts to share information with SLTT governments" and described various action items to do so.
+In its December 2016 Biodefense Indicators report, the commission recommended that the federal government "redouble its efforts to share information with SLTT governments" and described various action items to do so.

-Need for a One Health Approach to Biodefense
+Need for a One Health approach to biodefense

 The report also suggested that the government merge duplicate processes by including all biological threats, not just those from terrorism, into a national strategy.
-For example, the "One Health approach" is one recommendation made by the Commission that would merge strategies for dealing with human, animal, and plant health biodefense programs.
+For example, the "One Health approach" is one recommendation made by the commission that would merge strategies for dealing with human, animal, and plant health biodefense programs.

-Need to Defend Food and Agriculture Against Biological Threats
+Need to defend food and agriculture against biological threats

 In December 2018, President Trump signed the Agricultural Improvement Act of 2018 (H.R.
 2), also known as The Farm Bill.
 The legislation addressed Commission recommendations to defend U.S. food and agriculture.
 The new law creates a National Animal Disease Preparedness and Response Program and a National Animal Vaccine and Veterinary Countermeasures Bank, and increases federal funding to stockpile medical countermeasures for animals.